Roman Catholic Diocese of Galle: History

-After the division of the Diocese in 1995 into Ratnapura, nearly 9000 Catholics are still spread unevenly across the hills and dales and beaches of the Galle Diocese.
-The present diocese of Galle has a geographical area, comprising the Southern Province embracing Galle, Matara and Hambantota civil districts having an area of 5493 km2.
-The membership of the Presbyterium counts 28 Priests of whom 24 diocesans and four Religious and serve in 12 parishes and other institutions of Diocesan Apostolates.
+After the division of the diocese in 1995 into Ratnapura, nearly 9000 Catholics are still spread unevenly across the hills and dales and beaches of the Galle Diocese.
+The present diocese of Galle has a geographical area comprising the Southern Province embracing Galle, Matara and Hambantota civil districts, having an area of 5493 km2.
+The membership of the Presbyterium counts 28 priests of whom 24 are diocesans and four Religious and serve in 12 parishes and other institutions of Diocesan Apostolates.
 Nearly 90 Religious Sisters extend their supportive hands in serving the people of God in Ruhunu Rata Diocese.

 The first bishop of the diocese was the Belgian Jesuit Joseph Van Reeth, S. J., who guided the destinies of the infant diocese from 1893 to 1923.
-Dr. Gaston Robchez, the Bishop of Trincomalee and Apostolic Administrator of Galle for ten years (1923–1933).
+Gaston Robchez, the Bishop of Trincomalee and Apostolic Administrator of Galle for ten years (1923–1933).
 The last Jesuit bishop Msg.
 Nicholas Laudadio took up the responsibilities of the diocese in 1933 for 30 years.

 Anthony De Saram, sent from Colombo, became the first diocesan bishop of the diocese in 1964 until 1982.
 With his demise, Sylvester Wewitavidanelage was installed in 1982 until 1993.
 In 1993 Elmo Noel Joseph Perera, a priest originating from the diocese, was installed the Bishop of Galle.
 He served the diocese till his retirement in 1995.
 Terrence Leanage took over the affairs of the diocese as Apostolic Administrator.
 Bishop Harold Anthony Perera, Bishop of Ratnapura, was installed on 8 March 2005.